skypilot-org/skypilot/docs/source/examples/iterative-dev-project.rst

 .. note::

-  Refer to :ref:`Syncing Code and Artifacts` for more details on how to upload code and download outputs from the cluster.
+  Refer to :ref:`Syncing Code and Artifacts <sync-code-artifacts>` for more details on how to upload code and download outputs from the cluster.

 Ending a development session